memphis-iis/demo-survey/src/site/markdown/design.md

 In our case, the class DataStoreClient might not continue to create its own instances of the classes. `AmazonDynamoDBClient`, `DynamoDB`, and `DynamoDBMapper`.
 In addition, the controllers (servlets) that just create a new instance of DataStoreClient would be "given" the instance to use.
+All of which brings us to the data design.

 Data Overview (including the model and DAO classes)
 -----------------------------------------------------------